rails/rails/railties/guides/source/kindle/KINDLE.md

   6. Then `open .`
   7. That will open the directory, just copy the kindlegen binary to it then close the window and that terminal window
   8. Back in the other terminal window which should be in `rails/railties` type `KINDLE=1 rake generate_guides`
-  9. It will then tell you where your .mobi is
+  9. It will then tell you where your `.mobi` is.

 ## Resources